bdelano/ftosupgrade/README.md

 * TBD

 ## Tutorial
-To use the script login to an appropriate noctool box and top the appropriate `ftosupgrade` command (see examples below).
-The script will then create the necessary directories in `~/ftosupgrade` e.g. //home/bdelano/ftosupgrade.
+To use the script login to an appropriate noctool box and type the appropriate `ftosupgrade` command (see examples below).
+The script will then create the necessary directories in `~/ftosupgrade` e.g. `/home/bdelano/ftosupgrade`.
 You can then change to this directory to see all the logs of your interactions with the switches.

 * You will to run the `gong` command and login to at least 1 device as this uses your stored trigger credentials.